 Rosetta Stone’s immersive approach allows you to learn the language, not just the words.
 What makes Rosetta Stone unique is that we prepare you to use your new language in the real world.
 So it’s not just about the features, but what you’re able to do because of them.
 That way, you’ll be ready to handle any situation while sounding great.

-There are few dependable shortcuts, but you’ll make progress by combining individual practice using Rosetta Stone’s award-winning mobile app and practice with other Spanish language learners in Live Tutoring.
+There are few dependable shortcuts, but you’ll make progress by combining individual practise using Rosetta Stone’s award-winning mobile app and practise with other Spanish language learners in Live Tutoring.
 This combination allows you to have absolute control over your learning speed and, ultimately, your long-term progress.

 Start to Understand Spanish